DevExpress-Examples/Reporting-Custom-Controls/CustomControls.RoundedControls/Readme.md

 ## Implementation

-To add a component to the Visual Studio Toolbox, the component must have the a **ToolBoxItem(true)** attribute.
+To add a component to the Visual Studio Toolbox, the component must have the **ToolBoxItem(true)** attribute.

 Design-time functionality is inherited from the base controls.